-The bridge is proposed to be replaced in the second half of 2010 with a reinforced concrete bridge.
-The replacement is required because the Airlie Road bridge is at the end of its operational life, and may pose a hazard to the NIMT line if it is not replaced.
+The bridge was replaced in the second half of 2010 with a reinforced concrete bridge.
+The replacement was required because the Airlie Road bridge was at the end of its operational life, and may posed a hazard to the NIMT line if it was not replaced.

 A local legend of the “Black Bridge” seems to have arisen from a notion that the bridge was sufficiently low to decapitate incautious trainmen.
 However, the bridge would have been built to normal railway clearances of the day and there is no information to hand to substantiate this legend.

 The bridge was a single lane road bridge spanning across the rail line and has three spans consisting of a simply supported approach span (approximately 14’ (4.2 m) long each) on either side of a Howe truss main span approximately 38’ (11.5 m) long, with timber piers to support the common landings of the spans and concrete abutments at either end with a timber beam.